-The Sun in Libra and the Moon in Aries, combine balance and cooperation with self-assertiveness and courage.
-One of the lessons here is learning when to affirm oneself and when to negotiate, when to be alone and with others.
+One of the lessons with a Full Moon in Aries is learning when to assert oneself and when to negotiate, when to be alone and with others.

 This Full Moon is about accepting both closeness and distance, intimacy and detachment, being together and alone.
 It shows us that we can be in an intimate relationship with others only if we accept to connect closely with ourselves, if we can be alone.